Energinet-DataHub/green-energy-hub/docs/calculation-engine-selection/README.md

     <td>Observability</td>
     <td>
         <li>(+) Notebooks (including Jobs) allows to visualize issues and show stack traces next to the failing code.
         <li>(!)
 Low-level cluster, storage etc logs can be sent to storage or Azure Log Analytics.
-Functionality is optimized for DataBricks, but limited in extensibility compared to OSS ecosystem.
+Functionality is optimized for Databricks, but limited in extensibility compared to OSS ecosystem.
     </td>
     <td>
         <li>(+) Flink exports basic metrics and logs about usage, jobs status and etc, that can be consumed by systems and represented with Grafana.